-The Golden Compass, a film hitting theaters December 7th, dramatizes Philip Pullman's youth novel by the same name.
-It is the first book in His Dark Materials trilogy originally published in 1996.
+The Golden Compass, a film hitting theaters December 7th, dramatizes Philip Pullman’s youth novel by the same name.
+It is the first book in the His Dark Materials trilogy originally published in 1996.
 The subsequent books, The Subtle Knife and The Amber Spyglass, continue the fantasy tale that became a bestseller around the world.

 Many see the fantasy tales as harmless children’s stories.
 One NBC weatherman has made the book his fall selection for his “Al’s Book Club for Kids.”
 A number of organizations and websites are jumping on the official support bandwagon, including Random House children’s books, Scholastic, Myspace.com, Sega, and even the World Wildlife Fund.

 On the other hand, a variety of Christian groups are warning that the trilogy has an anti-God agenda.
-Trilogy author Phillip Pullman has been quoted as hating religion and "those who pervert and misuse religion, or any other kind of doctrine with a holy book and a priesthood and an apparatus of power that wields unchallengeable authority, in order to dominate and suppress human freedoms."
+Trilogy author Phillip Pullman has been quoted as hating religion and said that “those who pervert and misuse religion, or any other kind of doctrine with a holy book and a priesthood and an apparatus of power that wields unchallengeable authority, in order to dominate and suppress human freedoms.”
 His contempt seems to be toward religion in general and organized Christianity in particular.

 While the book’s fantasy genre has the look and feel of Lord of the Rings or The Chronicles of Narnia, the storyline has the opposite effect, even being dubbed the “anti-Narnia.”
 Michael Foust of the Baptist Press writes that Pullman regularly expresses “disdain for C.S.
 Lewis’ fictional world and has sought to write a completely different fictional tale . . . .
 He said in a 2001 interview, ‘I’m trying to undermine the basis of Christian belief,’ and two years later told another newspaper, ‘My books are about killing God.'”